UCSBCarpentry/ucsbcarpentry.github.io/index.md

 ## Summer of R, 2022
 One continuous workshop, Early July through mid-August
 - Bash and Git
-- Intro to R
+- Intro to analysis with the Tidyverse
 - Visualization with ggplot2
+- GeoSpatial
-- Machine Learning algorithm
+- Machine Learning algorithms

 ## Spring 2022 Carpentry Schedule
 - April 7, 8: [Intro to Geospatial Raster and Vector Data in R](https://ucsbcarpentry.github.io/2022-04-07-ucsb-r-geospatial/), online